xuenbeichin/RL-PPO-Ibuprofen/README.md

 A PPO algorithm is constructed in the directory ```custom_PPO```, and the directory ```stable_baselines3``` uses stable_baselines3 for the PPO.
 Moreover, two environments are included (one is a customized drug delivery environment for ibuprofen and CartPole-v1).

+**Note**: Each directory has a full .py script and jupyter notebook with a full run of the implementation for demonstration.

 ## Installation

 ### 1. Clone the repository